 |Full proposal deadline:||Friday, September 10, 2021, 9 PM ET|

 |Anticipated award start date:||March 2022|

-The CURE Epilepsy Frontiers in Research Seminar series is generously supported by the Nussenbaum-Vogelstein Family.
+The virtual Frontiers in Research Seminar Series is sponsored by the Nussenbaum-Vogelstein Family.

 NIBIB Commercializing Innovation Education Program Applications Due May 25

 The NIBIB is providing an opportunity for NIBIB-funded grantees to participate in an online entrepreneurial education platform aimed at teaching academic innovators methods to assess the commercial value of their biomedical technologies through its commercialization assistance program, Concept to Clinic: Commercializing Innovation (C3i) Education.
 All applications must be received no later than May 25th, 2021.

 Introduction to Health Services Research in the Epilepsies Webinar on June 9